 Dr. William (Bill) Rohe, a faculty member from UNC Chapel Hill has received a Fulbright Research Scholarship to research urban revitalization in Glasgow, Scotland.
 He will be based at the Urban Lab in the Glasgow School of Art.
-The US-UK Fulbright scholarship program is on one of the most prestigious and selective scholarship programs operating in the world.
+The US-UK … Continued

 A CURS researcher is studying tree rings to learn about climate change, and teams of CURS researchers are working with the Charlotte Housing Authority to evaluate innovative programs.
 All of this and more, in our October 2013 newsletter!
 Read it here!

 Colin West, Assistant Professor, Anthropology The Sahel of West Africa is a region commonly associated with desertification, droughts, political instability, and famine.
 Like many parts of Africa, the Sahel faces significant social, economic, and environmental challenges, and we mostly hear … Continued